Galactic Patrol (novel): Plot synopsis

 Kinnison successfully returns to Earth in a captured pirate ship and is promoted to the exalted rank of Unattached Lensman.
 Unattached Lensmen (commonly called "Gray Lensmen" because their uniform is made of plain gray leather) are endowed with virtually unlimited power and authority.
 He immediately sets out to infiltrate what he believes to be an important pirate base.
 Unfortunately, Kinnison is in over his head and the telepathically capable "Wheelmen" who man the base discover and almost kill him before he can escape.
 While in the hospital recovering, Kinnison is assigned the pretty, but tough, nurse Clarissa MacDougall.
 He behaves badly and is rude and condescending to her, blindly lashing out because he blames himself for his abject failure with the Wheelmen.
 Kinnison, once recovered, goes to Arisia to learn how better to use his Lens.
 Kinnison is the first Lensman to be accepted for further training by the Arisians, and leaves weeks later many times stronger and with numerous additional capabilities.
 He is now a Second Stage Lensman.

 For practice, Kinnison tries out these capabilities by infiltrating a Patrol base and trying to control the mind of a base member from a distance.
 After he reveals himself to the base commander, he is asked to judge a murder case that the local authorities have been unable to solve.
 He then reads the minds of the two accused men, finds which one is guilty, and using his mental powers, executes the culprit.

 Using the information that Kinnison brought back about the new space drive, the Galactic Patrol quickly rebuilds its ships and goes out pirate hunting again.
-The Boskonians are being beaten back with the new ships when suddenly all Boskonian ships disappear from space.
-When they appear again, they have also been rebuilt and are now equal to the best that Civilization has to offer.
+The Boskonians are being beaten back with the new ships when suddenly all their ships disappear from space.
+When they appear again, they have also been rebuilt and are now equal to the best that civilization has to offer.
 The bloody war goes on.
-Every time Boskone and Civilization meet, ships and men die but neither side can gain a decisive advantage.
+Ships and men die, but neither side can gain a decisive advantage.

-Kinnison locates the headquarters of Helmuth who “speaks for Boskone” and, with the help of the Grand Fleet of the Galactic Patrol, destroys it and kills Helmuth.
+Kinnison locates the headquarters of Helmuth who "speaks for Boskone" and, with the help of the Grand Fleet of the Galactic Patrol, destroys it and kills Helmuth.

 Reception

 New York Times reviewer Basil Davenport declared that Galactic Patrol was "far above the interplanetary cowboy and Indian school" because of "Smith's ability to create planets with truly original climates and inhabitants" as integral parts of his story.
-P. Schuyler Miller, reviewing the same 1950 edition favorably for Astounding, declared that "What John Ford is to horse-opera -- Grade A, homogenized -- Doc Smith is to space-opera."
+P. Schuyler Miller, reviewing the same 1950 edition favorably for Astounding, declared that "What John Ford is to horse-opera – Grade A, homogenized – Doc Smith is to space-opera."